borango/books-mono/manuscript/batteries.md

 **Chemistry**

 You have certainly heard of lithium batteries as an alternative to lead-acid batteries.
-For the 48 V battery bank, which you will likely install as a new one, there is no reasonable alternative to Lithium batteries.
-Yes in theory you could wire old (or new) 12 V lead-acid batteries in series, to produce a total of 48 V bank voltage.
+For the 48 V battery bank, which you will likely install as a new one, there is no reasonable alternative to one or more larger lithium batteries at nominal 48 Volts. [^lithium48_alternative]

+[^lithium48_alternative]: Yes in theory you could wire old (or new) 12 V lead-acid batteries in series, to produce a total of 48 V bank voltage.
 But then you must take care of midpoint voltages (at 12V, 24V and 36 V) and balance the batteries yourself.
 It is possible but unnecessarily complicated.
 Every quality lithium battery will take care of cell balancing internally (and very good ones will report on the internal cell voltages, for safety).

 If you have sufficient capacity in your existing lead-acid 12 V batteries, then you can perfectly continue using those until their end of life.

 You can also swap them out one-by-one, or expand your existing lead-acid batteries with lithium batteries in parallel.
-In this case you just need to set the charging voltages (float and absorption) in your 12 V charge controller(s) to a safe level for all your existing 12 V batteries.
+In this case you just need to set the charging voltages (float and absorption) in your 12 V charge controller(s) to a safe level for all your existing 12 V batteries, that is the lowest recommended charging voltage across all your batteries.
+13.8 - 14 Volts is a safe level of absorption charging for most batteries.

 I advise you to invest in lithium batteries whenever you buy new ones, and to avoid complicated serial battery banks where you need to manage and balance midpoint voltages.